blargoflatsome/fourshame/content/articles/roudgara-forest.md

 Each grove lives mostly autonomous lives and pays no tribute to the central village but each grove is united under a singular faith and cause.
 It is rare, Under her leadership via the grove elders, that the groves come into direct conflict with each other.
 It is only in the most severe of circumstances that disputes are escalated to arbitration by the elders of Mother's Grove.
 Preferring instead to resolve disputes with feats of strength and sport; such as Skull Ball.

+### Rules of the grove

+* You barter for all that you want.
+  * Barter can be an exchange of things or favors.
+  * Favors are tracked as Trivial, Minor, Major, Life
+  * Favors are weighed based on the debtor’s station and ability.
+What is trivial for an Elder may be impossible for a commoner.
+Therefore, it's worth more.
+* Vengeance must be respected.
+* Renown must be respected.
+* The word of the Elder is law
+* Dark Weed is strictly forbidden without authorization
+* Green Violesence is sacred and may be worn only by the Pren.
+* Necromancy is strictly forbidden.
+What is dead must feed the soil.
+* Outsiders must be captured and presented to an Elder.

+### Punishments in the grove
+* Roots of the Myrcella Tree
+  * The roots of the Myrcella Tree are covered in thorns and they writhe and grind along the ground.
+Those sentenced to death are tossed into this nest of roots for what is a slow and painful death.
+It is said that those who die by Misery, die twice.
+Once in body and again in spirit.
+* Petrification
+  * Those who have truly angered the mother are not given death, but rather eternal life.
+It is claimed that petrification preserves the body and binds the soul.
+* Debt
+  * Smaller transgressions can be punished simply by placing the aggressor into the debt of the aggrieved.
+* Banishment
+  * In the rare instance of mercy with the forest a criminal can merely be banished.
+This is often regarded as the sign of a weak leader unless it is the expressed will of the Spirit Mother.
+* Loss of Renown
+  * Another option for lesser transgressions and social missteps is the loss of renown.

 ### Skull Ball

 A popular sport and means of dispute resolution.
 Skull Ball is a way to earn renown during times of peace and to keep the young warriors from stirring up trouble in the forest or taking dangerous journeys into The Black in search of glory before they are ready.
 It also prevents bloodshed when two Groves have cause for dispute.